Multi-Material and Multi-Color Printing

 TL;DR

-What changes when you add colors/materials
+What changes when you add colors or materials

-Multi-color vs multi-material: pick the right approach
+Multi-color vs. multi-material: choose the right tool

 Purge amount